greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_mdcache_size"></a>optimizer\_mdcache\_size

-Sets the maximum amount of memory on the Greenplum Database master that GPORCA uses to cache query metadata \(optimization data\) during query optimization.
+Sets the maximum amount of memory on the Greenplum Database coordinator that GPORCA uses to cache query metadata \(optimization data\) during query optimization.
 The memory limit session based.
 GPORCA caches query metadata during query optimization with the default settings: GPORCA is enabled and [optimizer\_metadata\_caching](#optimizer_metadata_caching) is `on`.

 The default value is 16384 \(16MB\).
 This is an optimal value that has been determined through performance analysis.